 What I haven’t come across before is a real political vision for the commons in Britain today, something that really applies that commons lens to the whole process of government.
 That’s what Guy Standing has done here.
 It’s striking how many different forms our shared wealth takes, how many different ways it is being undermined, and how comprehensive a Commons Charter could be in imagining a new social contract.

 I also appreciated the deep historical roots here, at a time when Britain’s democracy is a broken mess.
 Guy Standing’s Commons Charter takes things back to first principles.
 It’s not harking back to some imagined past, but learning from the early roots of our democracy and remembering what we used to value.
 “The idea of the commons is ingrained in our culture” Standing writes, “a reflection and a reminder of our history.”
 That’s a powerful and potentially unifying idea.

-- Plunder of the Commons is published by Penguin and is available from Hive, Amazon UK and Amazon US.
+- Plunder of the Commons is published by Penguin and is available Earthbound Books in the UK and Amazon US.

 - More on the commons